Program Overview

 The National Summer Transportation Institute (NSTI) Program is sponsored by the Maine Department of Transportation and Federal Highway Administration.

-Since one in seven jobs in the United States is in the transportation sector, a career in transportation is worth considering.
+Since over 9% of the workforce in the United States is in the transportation sector, a career in transportation is worth considering.
 NSTI is sponsored by the Maine Department of Transportation and the Federal Highway Administration.
 Participants are offered the opportunity to enhance academic skills, explore career choices available in transportation, and engage in a wide range of activities that are both educational and enjoyable.

 If you are interested in learning more about the transportation industry and the challenging opportunities that exist, this program is for you.